crxyne/RePack/README.md

     } = "$(filename)"
 }
 ```
-Note that the equivalent would have to match for every single item separately, for both the item and armor; Here it's as simple as using something like \*\_helmet.
+Note that the vanilla optifine pack equivalent would have to match for every single item separately, for both the item and armor; Here it's as simple as using something like \*\_helmet.

 ## Getting started
 WIP; There is no commandline interface yet, as the main goal at the moment is to make the basics functional.